saagie/technologies/technologies/app/rstudio-3.6.2/README.md

  - `SAAGIE_BASE_PATH` variable is **mandatory** and should be equal to / .
 It's used to customize the path to the application when behind a reverse proxy.
  - `PASSWORD` variable is also **mandatory** and should be set to whatever you'll be using as a password to access Rstudio, here `yourPassword`

-You can also decide to share a volume to be able to persist or load from host some notebooks eg :
+You can also share volume to persist or load some notebooks from localhost.
+For example:
   `-v $PWD/rstudio:/home`

 Then you'll be able to access RStudio at http://localhost:10087 using the default user (login: rstudio, password: yourPassword).
-Mounting a volume to `/home` directory allows you to persist every RStudio user projects and settings.
-Meaning the `-v $PWD/rstudio:/home` part is optional but can be useful.
+Mounting a volume to `/home` directory allows you to persist all RStudio user projects and settings.
+The `-v $PWD/rstudio:/home` part is optional but useful.

 By default, the only user able to run `sudo` commands is `admin`, but you can also allow it for `rstudio` user by running the container with `-e ROOT=TRUE` option.